-- 2. You have no control over they type of grinder used in the machine.
+- 2. You have no control over the type of grinder used in the machine.

 Point number 2 there, it does make a big difference what type of grinder that you used to grind your beans due to the heat that builds up because of the friction.
 Ceramic conical burr grinders are by far the best due to less heat build up and greater resistance to heat.

 Your own independent grinder will last you 10 years+ easily if you take care of it.
-Cleaning a stand alone grinder is super easy, even for the non-tech minded people.
+Cleaning a stand-alone grinder is super easy, even for non-tech minded people.

-In all cases, pre-ground or whole beans, you should store your beans in a properly designed coffee cannister that is specifically made for this purpose and keep it in the fridge away from strong lights and odors.
-A coffee cannister protects us from those.
+In all cases, pre-ground or whole beans, you should store your beans in a properly designed coffee canister that is specifically made for this purpose and keep it in the fridge away from strong lights and odors.
+A coffee canister protects us from those.

 What Is The Grind Size For Espresso Beans?

-Before any adjustments are made to your machine in the water pressure settings, check your grind, if you can, adust your grinder and make a finer grind first.
+Before any adjustments are made to your machine in the water pressure settings, check your grind.
+If you can, adjust your grinder and make a finer grind first.

 The grind size is ideally 100 micrometers or less.
 Coffee beans labelled as espresso that are preground should be ground to 100 micrometers at least.
 A finer grind only results in a stronger coffee.
 But keep in mind that it may inhibit other aspects of the brewing process and elaboration of your espresso shot.

-Using a 50 micrometer grind, for example, you may need to adjust the water pressure, water temperature and brewing time to end up with that rich flavoured high quality coffee.
+Using a 50 micrometer grind, for example, you may need to adjust the water pressure, water temperature and brewing time to end up with that rich flavored high quality coffee.